 For the OTA BS radiated transmit power requirement, beamwidths at five different directions is declared by manufacturers.
 The declared beamwidth may be used to set BeWφ and BeWθ in the above equations provided the same beam is applied to test in-band TRP requirements.
 If the The numerical singularity at of a test beam is not declared, then the beamwidth can be obtained through measurements following the same procedure as the BS radiated transmit power requirement prior to TRP measurements.

-In addition, the beamwidth of the wanted signal can be used to determine the physical dimensions of a radiation source as follows:
+In addition, the beamwidth of the wanted signal with uniform antenna weights, can be used to determine the physical dimensions of a radiation source as follows:

 Dcyl=λoBeWϕand for the ULA case: